mrinalwahal/portfolio/content/en/oversight.md

 subtitle: Story of my first start-up.
 And how we failed at it.
 A crowdfunding platform for advanced scientific research.
 And content management and collaboration system for academic research.
 position: 5
 stack:
-    - Nuxt.js (On Vercel)
+    - Nuxt.js SSR (Deployed on Vercel)
-    - Golang (Stateful API, deployed on Elastic Beanstalk)
+    - Golang (Stateful API on Echo framework, deployed on Elastic Beanstalk)
     - GraphQL (Hasura)
-    - AWS (EC2, RDS/Postgres, ELB)
+    - AWS (EC2, S3, RDS/Postgres, ELB)
     - Razorpay (Payments)
 ---